15 May 2025

 Marlboro Man: The Cowboy Who Sold a Billion Cigarettes

 When you think of cigarette advertising in the 20th century, chances are a rugged cowboy comes to mind riding into the sunset with a cigarette hanging off his lip.
-That image, iconic and powerful, wasn’t just the face of a brand-it was the brand.
+That image iconic and powerful, wasn’t just the face of a brand-it was the brand.
 Welcome to the billboard era of advertising.
 Welcome to the world of the Marlboro Man.

 The 1950s to the 1980s were the golden age of billboard advertising.
 Highways became galleries, cityscapes transformed into canvases and brands fought for visual dominance in a cluttered skyline.
-It was an era of go big or going unnoticed.
+It was an era of go big or go unnoticed.

 In a world without digital noise, the billboard was the loudest voice.
 And nobody shouted louder or cooler han Marlboro.